Connecticut Military and Veterans Benefits

 Connecticut Free Fishing, Marine Waters Fishing and Small Game Hunting Licenses for Disabled Persons: Connecticut residents who lost a limb or the use of a limb are eligible for free inland fishing and small game hunting licenses.
 Applicants must provide certification of their disability from a doctor.
 Nonresidents who are residents of states which allow Connecticut residents the same privileges are also eligible.

-Connecticut Group Fishing License for Organizations Hosting Disabled Veteran Fishing Programs: Connecticut offers group fishing licenses for non-profit organizations that host fishing programs for Veterans who have service-connected disabilities.
-Organizations can host up to 50 events per year for 50 Veterans.
+Connecticut Group Fishing License for Organizations Hosting Disabled Veteran Fishing Programs: Connecticut offers group fishing licenses for non-profit organizations that host fishing programs for disabled Veterans.
+Organizations can host up to 50 events per year for 50 Veterans at each event.
 The cost for the license for each event is $125.
-For more information or to request an application, please email deep.inland.fisheries@ct.gov.
+For more information or to request an application, please email deep.inland.fisheries@ct.gov, or call 860-424-3474

 Connecticut Department of Energy and Environmental Protection, Hunting and Trapping Guide